This post may contain affiliate links, from which we earn an income.

 Buying a leisure vehicle is a big deal.
 Motorhomes and campervans cost a lot of money and if you’re a first-time buyer, making the right decision can be tough.

 We’re here to help though!
-In this article, we look at the differences between motorhomes and campervans and give you some tips and hints to help you make the right choice.
+In this article, we look at the differences between motorhomes and campervans and give you some tips and hints to help you make the right choice for your holiday home!

 What is a Campervan?